-The evening, hosted by Tom Simonts, Senior Financial Economist at KBC Group, started off with a presentation on the hottest topics in the fashion industry by Federico Giammarusto and Sergio Pea, both partner at Oaklins Italy and fashion experts.
+The evening, hosted by Tom Simonts, Senior Financial Economist at KBC Group, started off with a presentation on the hottest topics in the fashion industry by Federico Giammarusto and Sergio Pea, both Partners at Oaklins Italy and fashion experts.
 The duo has an extensive track record in mergers and acquisitions throughout the fashion and retail sector.

 Contemporary fashion has invaded the global market.
 We are expecting a return to the basics of design and tradition.
 This could drive a further wave of M&A. Accessible fashion has put a lot of pressure on the market, and there’s a size limit on the expansion of entrepreneurial companies.
-M&A could be the only way to enlarge a business.FEDERICO GIAMMARUSTO, OAKLINS CONTEMPORARY & ACCESSIBLE FASHION SPECIALIST
+M&A could be the only way to enlarge a business.FEDERICO GIAMMARUSTO, OAKLINS CONTEMPORARY & ACCESSIBLE FASHION M&A ADVISOR

-Sergio Pea explains: “There are different ways to look at fashion business and investments.
-Brands can be divided into three big groups: we have known brands that have to be relaunched and are in need of an enormous Capex on management, communication and sales channels.
-Then there are companies with very limited international presence where it's too difficult to convince the owner to adapt to a completely different business structure.
+Sergio Pea explains: “There are different ways to look at the fashion business and investments.
+Brands can be divided into three big groups: we have known brands that have to be relaunched and are in need of an enormous CapEx on management, communication and sales channels.
+Then there are companies with a very limited international presence, where it's too difficult to convince the owner to adapt to a completely different business structure.
 Finally, there are, what we call, hypergrowth companies.
 They have an immense potential but at a great cost.
 It is always important to find the right balance between scale and cost.”

-Matthieu Develey, Investment director at the London-based independent Private Equity fund, Bluegem agrees that fashion and retail remain busy sectors for private equity but adds that there is not one magic key to success.
-However, over the years, he could identify some clear landmarks and misses: “Appealing brands with a strong heritage, a unique and superior product and a loyal and diverse consumer base including an innovative, future proof retail concept are often the most successful to invest in,” he states.
+Matthieu Develey, Investment Director at the London-based independent private equity fund, Bluegem agrees that fashion and retail remain busy sectors for private equity but adds that there is not one magic key to success.
+However, over the years, he could identify some clear landmarks and misses: “Appealing brands with a strong heritage, a unique and superior product and a loyal and diverse consumer base, including an innovative, future-proof retail concept are often the most successful to invest in,” he states.